blinklet/blog-posts/containerlab-network-emulator/containerlab.md

 $ mkdir router3
 ```

-place a copy of the *daemons* file in each router directory
+Copy the standard [FRR daemons config file](https://docs.frrouting.org/en/latest/setup.html#daemons-configuration-file) from the FRR documentation to the *frrlab/router1* directory.
+Edit the file:

 ```
 $ vi router1/daemons
 ```

-Paste the text from the standard daemons configuration file, with the zebra, ospfd, and ldpd daemons set to 'yes'.
+Change *zebra*, *ospfd*, and *ldpd* to "yes".
+The new *frrlab/router1/daemons* file will look like the listing below:

 ```
 zebra=yes